Duty of Care: An Employer’s Guide to Legal and Moral Responsibilities

 Planning: Consider all possible situations that could arise for your company and create your response plan in advance.

 Open communication: Let your employees know the measures you are taking to protect them.
-This will make them more receptive to doing their part and helping you help them.
+This communication will make them more receptive to doing their part and helping you help them.

 What are the employers’ responsibilities related to corporate travel and remote work?